-3. Implement with care Continue from 2021- 2022 Employ high-quality, trained internal cover in each year group.
-Additional teaching hours provided by a qualified teacher: 1.
-Year 6 - 1 day year leader cover (all year) 2.
-Year 3 - ECT and year group support for Autumn 1 (5 days per week) As the Education Endowment Foundation (EEF) states in its publication 'The EEF Guide to the Pupil Premium- Autumn 2021', the biggest single factor that can enable progress for our disadvantaged pupils is high-quality teaching.
-To this end we cover SLT release time with high-quality in house cover provided by HLTAs - one in each year group.
-These members of staff are in receipt of the same training as the teachers are listed above.
-This means they are kept up to date with the most recent changes in the curriculum and pedagogical practise and also have the additional benefit of being able to deliver lessons about which, they completely understand the context of as they are in school all week.
+As the Education Endowment Foundation (EEF) states in its Employ high-quality, trained internal cover in publication 'The EEF Guide to the Pupil Premium- Autumn 2021', the biggest single factor that can enable progress for each year group. our disadvantaged pupils is high-quality teaching.
+To this end we cover SLT release time with high-quality in Additional teaching house cover provided by HLTAs - one in each year group. hours provided by a These members of staff are in receipt of the same training as qualified teacher: the teachers are listed above.
+This means they are kept up to 1.
+Year 6 - 1 day year date with the most recent changes in the curriculum and leader cover (all pedagogical practise and also have the additional benefit of year) being able to deliver lessons about which, they completely understand the context of as they are in school all week.
 It is for the same reasons that we have retained some teaching hours in addition to those needed to cover a class.
-Those listed in the column on the left are in place to both complement and supplement the high-quality teaching that already exists (1) and to provide additional support to year groups allowing class-based teachers to focus on teaching (2).
-1 and 2 Continue from 2021-2022 Time for SENCO to be released and provide support for teachers to provide an appropriate curriculum for pupils who are disadvantaged and SEN. November 2022 - SEN pupils (65) who are also disadvantaged (PP) = 45 pupils = 69.2% October 2021 - Of our 158 disadvantaged pupils, 55 are also SEN. This means that 34.8% (over a 1/3) of our disadvantaged pupils have compound vulnerabilities.
+That listed in the column on the left is in place to both complement and supplement the high-quality teaching that already exists in the year group.
+November 2023 - SEN pupils (74) who are also in receipt of 1 and 2 2021-2022 PP (47) = 64%.
+Of our 162 PP children 47 are also SEN (29%) Time for SENCO to be released and provide November 2022 - SEN pupils (65) who are also PP (45) = support for teachers to 69.2% provide an appropriate October 2021 curriculum for pupils Of our 158 disadvantaged pupils, 55 are also SEN. This means who are disadvantaged that 34.8% (over a 1/3) of our disadvantaged pupils have and SEN. compound vulnerabilities.
 Furthermore, of our 88 SEN pupils, 55 are also Disadvantaged.
 This equates to 62.5% of our SEN pupils being disadvantaged.
-This concurs with the EEF's statement in their 'Special Educational Needs in Mainstream Schools' paper that 'pupils with SEND are also more than twice as likely to be eligible for free school meals'.
-It is for this reason that we use funding from the strategy to provide two thirds of non-teaching time (two out of 3 days) for our SENCo so she can visit classes and offer support to teachers in terms of providing the best possible high-quality teaching for these pupils.
-1 and 2
+This concurs with the EEF's statement in their 'Special Educational Needs in Mainstream Schools' paper that '...pupils with SEND are also more than twice as likely to be eligible for free school meals'.
+It is for this reason that we use funding from the strategy to provide a third day of non-teaching time for our SENCo so she can visit classes and offer support to teachers in terms of providing the best possible high-quality teaching for these pupils.